kuerbis/Term-Choose-Util-p6/README.md

 Default: empty string.

-  * current-selection-begin
+  * cs-begin

-Info output: the *current-selection-begin* string is placed between the *current-selection-label* string and the chosen elements as soon as an element has been chosen.
+Info output: the *cs-begin* string is placed between the *cs-label* string and the chosen elements as soon as an element has been chosen.

 Default: empty string

-  * current-selection-separator
+  * cs-separator

-Info output: *current-selection-separator* is placed between the chosen list elements.
+Info output: *cs-separator* is placed between the chosen list elements.

 Default: `,`

-  * current-selection-end
+  * cs-end

-Info output: as soon as elements have been chosen the *current-selection-end* string is placed at the end of the chosen elements.
+Info output: as soon as elements have been chosen the *cs-end* string is placed at the end of the chosen elements.

 Default: empty string